ytsvetko/metaphor/README.md

 Example
 -------
-For usage example run the script
+For usage example run the script:

 ```example.sh```